-Candidates will normally have a good honours degree, relevant experience in the field of early childhood education and care is desirable.
-Applicants without a good honours degree may be eligible to register for a Post-Graduate Diploma, and transfer to the Master's course on completion of satisfactory coursework in the first year.
+An honours degree, relevant experience in the field of early childhood education and care is desirable.
+If you don’t have an undergraduate degree, you may be able to register for the diploma and transfer to a masters course when you’ve completed enough coursework.

 Months of entry

 This course blends distance learning with face-to-face teaching.
-It’s open to early childhood professionals anywhere in the world, including early years practitioners, FE and HE lecturers, teachers, nursery nurses, voluntary and independent providers, and inspectors and managers working in areas relevant to early childhood.
+It’s open to everyone with an interest in early childhood education, including early years practitioners, FE and HE lecturers, teachers, nursery nurses, voluntary and independent providers, and inspectors and managers working in areas relevant to early childhood.

 You’ll study mostly at home, staying in contact with your tutor by telephone and email.
 You must attend three residential weekends in Sheffield during the two years of the course.